Preprocessing

 Predict secondary structure from 3D structure for a given AtomContainer.

-The implementation follows the DSSP algorithm described in "Kabsch W & Sander C (1983).
+Kabsch W & Sander C (1983).
 Dictionary of protein secondary structure: pattern recognition of hydrogen-bonded and geometrical features.
-Biopolymers, 22, 2577-2637."
+Biopolymers, 22, 2577-2637.

 When applied to a protein, it removes the instances of SecondaryStructure from the protein, predicts the secondary structure elements based (mostly) on H-bond patterns and backbone torsions and reinserts the appropriate secondary structure elements at the predicted positions.

-A previous H-Bond prediction for the backbone is needed, as implemented in the KABSCHSANDER variant of the predicthbonds! - method
+A previous H-Bond prediction for the backbone is needed, as implemented in the KABSCH_SANDER variant of the predict_hbonds! method

 predict_hbonds!(sys, :KABSCH_SANDER)